JessDang/big-ideas-week6-lab/README.md

 Code of Conduct:

 We used the default code of conduct from Github.
-IT is basic and suits the needs of this repository.
+It is basic and suits the needs of this repository.